-Staff: As discussed above and shown in Figure 9, the applicant is requesting multiple variances.
-The variance request for the street side (adjacent to E. Larch Mountain Road.) yard is less than 25 percent and is considered a minor variance.
+Staff: As discussed above and shown in Figure 13, the applicant is requesting multiple variances.
+The variance request for the street side (adjacent to E. Larch Mountain Road) yard is less than 25 percent and is considered a minor variance.
 All of the other variance requests are in excess of 25 percent, thereby classifying them as major variance.
-The application is to be reviewed at a public hearing and the property owners within 100 feet of the subject property have grant their consent to the variance as required in MCC 38.7605(A)(1) and B(1) above (Exhibit A.33).
+The application is to be reviewed at a public hearing and the property owners within 100 feet of the subject property have granted their consent to the variance as set forth in MCC 38.7605(A)(1) and B(1) above (Exhibit A.33).
+This criterion is met.